Procter & Gamble: International expansion

 One of the most revolutionary products to come out on the market was the company's disposable Pampers diaper, first test-marketed in 1961, the same year Procter & Gamble came out with Head & Shoulders.
 Prior to this point, disposable diapers were not popular, although Johnson & Johnson had developed a product called Chux.
 Babies always wore cloth diapers, which were leaky and labor-intensive to wash.
 Pampers provided a convenient alternative, albeit at the environmental cost of more waste requiring landfilling.
 Amid the recent concerns parents have voiced on the ingredients in diapers, Pampers launched Pampers Pure collection in 2018, which is a "natural" diaper alternative.

+In 1962 Shultons established an Old Spice plant at the Northumberland town of Seaton Delaval.
+When Shultons was acquired by Procter & Gamble in 1990, it became another part of P&G's presence on Tyneside.
+The plant now manufactures many fragrances that P&G produce, both under its own brands and under licence.
+It is also the site for the 'company shop', where P&G staff and retirees can purchase P&G goods for a reduced price.

+In 2000, the Gosforth offices were closed 43 years after their opening.
+This was done as part of a big corporate restructuring within P&G globally, and the UK's administrative centre became the Brooklands complex in Weybridge, Surrey.
+However, one of three global business service centres was established at Cobalt Business Park in North Tyneside.
+P&G has one building on the park, offering financial services to P&G companies in Europe, the Middle East and Africa.
+As has been the tradition, one pays homage to Thomas Hedley Co. and is called New Hedley House.